Bruxism: what it is, how to fix it and ways to stop grinding your teeth

 • Another option is using whitening splints that will inevitably protect your tooth enamel as well as reduce the impact from jaw clenching whilst you brighten up your smile.

-• There are other types of splints that include mandibular advancement devices (MAD) which work by stabilizing the mouth and jaw in a specific position to prevent the clenching and grinding from happening.
+• Other types of splints include mandibular advancement devices (MAD), which work by stabilising the mouth and jaw in a specific position to prevent the clenching and grinding from happening.

-Grinding pain can be chronic or acute depending on how long you grind your teeth.
-If you experience pain in the morning the severity will decline throughout the day, but you may still experience dull pain at all times.
+Grinding pain can be chronic or acute, depending on how long you grind your teeth.
+If you experience pain in the morning due to stressed jaw muscles, the severity will decline throughout the day, but you may still experience dull pain at all times.
 However, you can take preventive measures to decrease the damage done to your teeth from grinding them.

 Can bruxism be cured?

 At the moment, there is no cure for this condition.
-However, we can take actions to reduce the frequency with which you grind and clench your jawbones.
+However, we can take actions to reduce the frequency with which you grind and clench your jawbones and minimise jaw pain.

 Can grinding your teeth cause headaches?